sp872-Sarang/Interactive-Lab-Hub/Lab 3/README.md

 Find a partner, and *without sharing the script with your partner* try out the dialogue you've designed, where you (as the device designer) act as the device you are designing.
 Please record this interaction (for example, using Zoom's record feature).

 <br>[Link to the interaction](https://drive.google.com/file/d/1Z_2Szr9ncQv_gDjmg4q7y2BoMBVwwH-L/view?usp=sharing)
+<br> The dialogue seem the same as the story board, because the conversation is led by the device.

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*